jtdaugherty/brick/README.md

 `brick` is young and may be missing some essential features.
-There are some places were I have deliberately chosen to worry about performance later for the sake of spending more time on the design (and to wait on performance issues to arise first). `brick` exports an extension API that makes it possible to make your own packages and widgets.
+There are some places were I have deliberately chosen to worry about performance later for the sake of spending more time on the design (and to wait on performance issues to arise first). `brick` is also something of a research project of mine, and some aspects of the design involve trade-offs that are not entirely settled.

+`brick` exports an extension API that makes it possible to make your own packages and widgets.
 If you use that, you'll also be helping to test whether the exported interface is usable and complete!

 Reporting bugs
 --------------